confio/poe-contracts/contracts/tg4-mixer/README.md

 # TG4 Mixer

-This mixes two tg4 contracts as [defined here](https://github.com/confio/tgrade-contracts/issues/8).
+This mixes two tg4 contracts.
 On init, you pass addresses to two tg4 contracts, and this one will register a listening hook on both.
 Following that, it will query both for their current state and use a mixing function to calculate the combined value.